Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 High-volume screening, structured assessments, game-based eval

-Used at enterprise scale; requires thoughtful bias mitigation
+Used at enterprise scale; requires thoughtful bias mitigation and consent compliance

 Karat